sciencehistory/kithe/guides/solr_indexing.md

 An indexer or mapper is a class that defines the logic for translating from an ActiveRecord model to a Hash of fields/value-arrays to add to Solr.
 Our indexing support does not assume (or provide support for) complete "round-trippable" storage to Solr; instead index to Solr only what you actually need for your use of Solr for searching support.
 It's up to you what fields to index, to  Solr `stored` or `indexed` fields, etc.

+Indexing is based on [traject](https://github.com/traject/traject), and we provide a `Kithe::Indexer` that is a sublcass of `Traject::Indexer`, with some custom functionality and default settings more suitable to us.

 Create a class that sub-classes `Kithe::Indexer`, perhaps:

 ```ruby